-municipal water supply systems.
-NYSDEC considers all primary aquifers within New York State to also qualify as sole source aquifers; however, there is no direct relationship between the federal and state designations of sole source and primary aquifers.

-- Principal Aquifer Areas A designation applied by the NYSDEC to aquifers that are known to be highly productive, or where geology suggests the potential for abundant water supply, but which are not currently used as water supply source by major municipal systems. - Other areas as determined to be highly productive or highly vulnerable5 to contamination by the NYSDEC.
+- Primary Water Supply Aquifer Area A designation applied by the NYSDEC and U.S. Geological Survey (USGS) to aquifers that are presently being utilized as sources of water supply by major municipal water supply systems.
+NYSDEC considers all primary aquifers within New York State to also qualify as sole source aquifers; however, there is no direct relationship between the federal and state designations of sole source and primary aquifers. - Principal Aquifer Areas A designation applied by the NYSDEC to aquifers that are known to be highly productive, or where geology suggests the potential for abundant water supply, but which are not currently used as water supply source by major municipal systems. - Other areas as determined to be highly productive or highly vulnerable to contamination by the NYSDEC.

 A review of Primary Aquifers mapped by the NYSDEC Division of Water (DOW) indicates that no Primary Aquifers are located within the Facility Site (NYSDEC, 2011).
-The nearest sole source aquifer is located greater than 12 miles southeast of the Facility Site.
-There is one unconfined aquifer of high yield that intersects the southwest portion of the Facility Site.
+The nearest sole source aquifer is located over 5 miles southwest of the Facility Site.
+There are several unconfined aquifers of unknown or mid to high yields within and immediately adjacent to the Facility Site.
 The NYSDEC considers unconfined aquifers with yields of 10 to 100 gallons per minute, or greater than 100 gallons per minute, as principal aquifers.
-Therefore, according to available data on aquifer yield, there is one potential principal aquifer within the southwest portion of the Facility Site (see Figure 13-2).
+Therefore, according to available data on aquifer yield, there is one potential principal aquifer within the northeast portion of the Facility Site (see Figure 13-2 - Revision 1).
 The NYSDEC DOW is ultimately responsible for making the formal determination as to whether a location is within a principal aquifer area; however, because this proposed Facility does not involve the siting of landfills, oil and gas wells, or other potentially hazardous and contaminated materials, no consultation with the DOW is required (NYSDEC, 2022).

 To avoid potential impacts to groundwater and principal aquifers (should these locations be determined to be principal aquifer areas by the NYSDEC DOW), the Applicant will implement BMPs outlined in the Facility's Stormwater Pollution Prevention Plan (SWPPP) (Appendix 13-C) and Preliminary Spill Prevention, Control and Countermeasure (SPCC) Plan (Appendix 13-D) and will implement protections for potential recharge areas including wetlands, waterbodies, and streams.
 Furthermore, as stated previously and presented in Appendix 13-A, there are no wells that service a public water supply within the Facility Site.
-Therefore, construction and operation of the Facility are not anticipated to result in significant adverse impacts to aquifers or wells.
+Therefore, based on the separation distance between the Facility Site and known locations of primary, principal and sole source aquifers, and the fact the proposed Facility does not involve the siting of landfills, oil and gas wells, or other potentially hazardous and contaminated materials, construction and operation of the Facility are not anticipated to result in significant adverse impacts to aquifers or wells.